Nyankpala

 Nyankpala is the hub for some important Government Institutions including the headquarters of Savanna Agricultural Research Institute (SARI) of the Council for Scientific and Industrial Research (CSIR), an on-farm station of the Animal Research Institute (ARI), on-farm station of the Soil Research Institute.
 Also, other institutions include the Avnash rice industry, which has a major rice factory located in the town, and the Golinga Irrigation Dam.
 These institutes have been the destination of students and academics on educational tours.

+The main preoccupation of people in Nyankpala is farming.

 Etymology

 Nyankpala derives its name from the Dagbanli language, where "Nya" translates to "see" and "Kpalim" translates to "stay" or "dwell".
 The name encapsulates the essence of people visiting the town and choosing to make it their permanent residence.

 The official appellation of the town in Dagbon, 'Beyom Yili,' originates from the combination of the terms 'Beyom,' signifying 'Proximate,' and 'Yili,' which translates to 'House.'
 As a result, Nyankpala is also called Beyomyili or House of the Proximate.